 In July 2014, the Minister of Education agreed to incrementally increase Cornerstone’s maximum roll cap to 580 students.
 This allows the school to enrol approximately 45 new entrant (Year 1) students each year and to educate them through until the end of Year 13.
 The school reached its maximum roll of 580 for the first time toward the end of 2020.

 In December 2014, the Ministry of Education transferred the proprietorship of the school from the P.N.
 New Life Centre Charitable Trust to the Cornerstone Christian Education Trust.

-We expect to begin the construction of a third multi-storey secondary classroom block in the latter part of 2021.
+The construction of a third multi-storey secondary classroom block began in 2021 and is expected to be completed during the second half of 2022.
 Below: Site concept drawings showing 6 multi-storey secondary blocks (two have been built and one is in the planning phase).